 If the scan results in an error, then you know that the problem resides in the RAM.
 In that case, you can replace your RAM to ensure that everything works just as before.

-If the stop code irql_not_less_or_equal error is occurring as a result of recently altered settings, you can reset or restore your PC to fix the issue.
+If the stop code irql_not_less_or_equal error occurs due to recently altered settings, you can reset or restore your PC to fix the issue.
 You won’t lose any data or personal files while restoring or refreshing the computer.
 So, follow the process below to refresh or restore Windows 10.

 Step 1: Press the ‘Windows’ key and write ‘System Restore.’